hmattinson/Dissertation_Excello/README.md

 ##### Speed

-Default 1.
+Default 160.

-This is a relative speed factor that can be used to define turtles to move at different speeds.
-A turtle defined with speed 2 will move through the grid twice as fast as one with speed 1.
+This is cells per minute that the turtle will move at.
+This used to be a relative amount so currently values less that 10 will be multiplied by 10 to maintain backwards compatibility.

 ##### Number of loops